thekovie/LBYARCH_IPProject/README.md

 # Output
 The program outputs $X$, $Y$, and $Z$ for C and Assembly language.
-It also shows the average time to perform the calculation for both languages.
+It also shows the average time to perform the calculation for both languages and a sanity check to see if the results from both languages are the same.

 ![image](https://github.com/thekovie/LBYARCH_IPProject/assets/40118781/d39b03d9-8d53-4b12-ae20-5c72c480712d)